subsquid-quests/snapshot-squid/README.md

    ```
    You can replace `my-snapshot-squid` with any name you choose for your squid.
 If a squid with that name already exists in [Aquarium](https://docs.subsquid.io/deploy-squid/), the first command will throw an error; if that happens simply think of another name and repeat the commands.

-2. Press "Get Key" button in the quest card to obtain the `SnapshotSquid.key` key file.
+2. Press "Get Key" button in the quest card to obtain the `snapshot.key` key file.
 Save it to the `./query-gateway/keys` subfolder of the squid folder.
 The file will be used by the query gateway container.

 3. The template squid uses a PostgreSQL database and a query gateway.
 Start Docker containers that run these with
    ```bash